SridharaDasu/Physics535/README.md

 source environment.sh

-Then look at README file for further instructions
+Then look at README files in individual exercise directories for further instructions